AlvaroVillamizar/Employee_Survival_Analysis/README.md

 Survival Analysis is a technique used to study the amount of time it takes before an event occurs, usually this events can only occur once (e.g death).
 For this analysis, we are interested in analyze the length of time before an employee decides to leave the company, find which groups are more likely to left, and why is that.

 I used Kaplan-Meier Curves to represent the survival rate of employees in the time span of 10 years.
-To construct this curves, is necessary to define the time interval, in this case 'tenure', and calculate the the survival probabilities within each interval.
+To construct this curves, is necessary to define the time interval, in this case 'tenure', and calculate the survival probabilities within each interval.

 I used Cox-Proportional Tests to analyze which factors influence the survival time and to find the predictor variables to employee turnover.
 And, finished the analysis with a classification machine learning model to predict Whether an employee left the company.